hudson-and-thames/arbitragelab/docs/source/cointegration_approach/minimum_profit.rst

 following an AR(1) process by numerically estimating the average trade duration, average inter-trade interval, and the average number of trades based on the mean first-passage time.

-A few assumptions have been made:
+In this strategy, the following assumptions are made:

 - The price of two assets (:math:`S_1` and :math:`S_2`) are cointegrated over the relevant time period, which includes both in-sample and out-of-sample (trading) period.
 - The cointegration error follows a stationary AR(1) process.